sftgunner/edinplus-integration/README.md

 | Contact Input Module             | EVO-INT-CI-xx        | :white_check_mark:    |

 [^1]: These aren't officially supported yet as I don't have the hardware to validate with, but functionality should be pretty close to the DIN-02-08-PLUS.
 If you use this device, it will flag up as a warning in the logs - please open an issue to confirm either that it functions as intended or to report any bugs, and I'll update this page accordingly.
-[^2]: 0-10V output, DMX output and contact inputs are supported.
+[^2]: 0-10V output, DMX output, contact inputs and PIRs are supported.
 Output channels will report their state as being "On" or "Off" (i.e. open or closed) using a sensor.
-PIRs are not yet supported (see [#43](https://github.com/sftgunner/edinplus-integration/issues/43)).
-[^3]: These modules should not require any extra code to work, but haven't been verified to ensure that they don't cause issues.
+[^3]: These modules should not require any extra code to work, but the hardware hasn't been verified to ensure that there are no issues.
 [^4]: Input signals (device triggers) from this device are supported, but there is not currently any support for changing the text or button colour.
 [^5]: Due to limitations of the NPU, all wall plates are assumed to be 10 button.
 These wall plates include Coolbrium, iCON, Geneva and EVO-Ellipse styles.
 There is not currently any support for changing the button colour